Etherfiend/NeovimConfigFor42/README.md

 **packer.nvim**

 We'll use [Packer.nvim](https://github.com/wbthomason/packer.nvim/tree/master) for managing plugins.
 While you can use other plugin managers (like Lazy.nvim), this guide focuses on Packer.nvim.
-As you know we have limited acces and can't reach sudo password.
-So you need to install Packer.nvim manually.

 clone packer.nvim repository to your into related directory: